tigerabrodi/data-structures-and-algorithms/README.md

 Copy is O(n) linear time.

 Get is O(1) constant time, because under the hood, strings are stored as arrays, so getting a character by index is O(1) constant time.

+# Graphs

+A graph is a data structure that consists of a set of vertices (nodes) and a set of edges that relate the vertices to each other.
+The set of edges describes relationships among the vertices.

+A vertex is simply a node with a value.
+An edge is a line that connects two vertices.

+You have many different types of graphs:

+- Directed vs Undirected: Directed means that the edges have a direction.
+Undirected means that the edges do not have a direction, or better said, the edges have a direction in both ways.
+- Weighted vs Unweighted: Weighted means that the edges have a weight.
+Unweighted means that the edges do not have a weight.
+A weight is a number that describes the relationship between two vertices.
+For example, the weight could be the distance between two cities.
+- Cyclic vs Acyclic: Cyclic means that the graph has a cycle.
+Acyclic means that the graph does not have a cycle.
+A cycle is a path that starts and ends at the same vertex.
+You can think of it as a circle.
+You know it is a cycle if you can start at a vertex and follow the edges and eventually get back to the same vertex.
+- Dense vs Sparse: Dense means that the graph has a lot of edges.
+Sparse means that the graph has few edges.
+- Connected vs Disconnected: Connected means that there is a path between every pair of vertices.
+Disconnected means that there is not a path between every pair of vertices.

+## Big O Notation

+Storing a graph is O(V + E) linear time.
+This is because you have to store the vertices and the edges.

+To traverse a graph, there are two ways: Depth First Search (DFS) and Breadth First Search (BFS).

+DFS takes O(V + E) linear time.

+BFS takes O(V + E) linear time.

+## DFS

+DFS is a recursive algorithm that traverses the graph in a depthward motion.
+This means that it goes as deep as possible before going to the next vertex.
+So we do not check each neighbour, but rather we go as deep as possible for one neighbour how far they're connected.

+## BFS

+BFS is an algorithm that traverses the graph in a breadthward motion.
+This means that it goes level by level.
+So we check each and every single neighbour and then we check their neighbours and so on.